NTracey/Born2beRoot/README.md

 PASS_WARN_AGE 7
 ```

-> PASS_MAX_DAYS 30: This parameter sets the maximum number of days a password can be used before it expires.
+> `PASS_MAX_DAYS 30`: This parameter sets the maximum number of days a password can be used before it expires.
 In this case, the value is set to 30 days.
 After 30 days, users will be required to change their passwords.

-> PASS_MIN_DAYS 2: This parameter sets the minimum number of days a user must wait before changing their password again.
+> `PASS_MIN_DAYS 2`: This parameter sets the minimum number of days a user must wait before changing their password again.
 With a value of 2, users must wait at least two days before changing their password.
 This setting helps prevent users from frequently changing their passwords to bypass password history restrictions.

-> PASS_WARN_AGE 7: This parameter sets the number of days before a password expires that users will start receiving warning messages.
+> `PASS_WARN_AGE 7`: This parameter sets the number of days before a password expires that users will start receiving warning messages.
 In this case, users will receive a warning message seven days before their password expires, reminding them to change it.

 By adjusting these password policy settings, you are defining the expiration period, the minimum waiting period before changing passwords, and the warning period for users.
 These settings contribute to enforcing a stronger security posture by ensuring that passwords are regularly updated and users are notified in advance of password expiration.